solidi/hl-mods/workspace/redist/readme.txt

         - "santahat" - players are capped off with santa hats and randomly say "hohoho", "merry christmas"
         - "sanic" - evil santa and sanic with a santa hat team up against you
         - "loopback" - teleport to the place of your last frag
-        - "maxpack" - drop all weapons and ammo in play
+        - "maxpack" - drop all weapons and ammo in play (Multiplayer only)
         - "infiniteammo" - all weapons have infinite ammo
         - "randomweapon" - spawn with a randomly selected weapon
         - "speedup" - everything is sped up by half!
+(Single-player only)
         - "rockets" - a random chance of rockets throw on attack!
         - "invisible" - everyone is partially invisible!
         - "grenades" - a random chance of a grenade throw on attack